ahjohnston/Goal-Tracker/README.md

   npm run react-dev
   ```

-4. Open localhost:3000 in the browser and you should see **Hello World!** if React is running correctly.
+4. Open localhost:3000 in the browser

-Now you can get started building the application by visiting gLearn and following the next instructions there.
+5. Change to mobile view and start tracking your goals!